nim-lang/Nim/doc/manual.md

   ```

 The `borrow` pragma makes the compiler use the same implementation as
-the proc that deals with the distinct type's base type, so no code is
+the procedure that deals with the distinct type's base type, so no code is
 generated.

 But it seems all this boilerplate code needs to be repeated for the `Euro`